boanjo/ws/README.md

 ## Example setup #3:
 All sensors are their own nodes - see myhome for all sensors (with separate README.md descriptions) https://github.com/boanjo/myhome

-## Parts for WS project
+## Parts and rough BOM for this WS project
-RainWise RainGauge ~100 USD here in Europe (cheaper in the US) (https://github.com/boanjo/myhome/blob/master/rain_gauge/) RainWise Mounting ~15USD PLA/PETG and metal rods
+- RainWise RainGauge ~100 USD here in Europe (cheaper in the US) (https://github.com/boanjo/myhome/blob/master/rain_gauge/)
+- RainWise Mounting ~15USD PLA/PETG and metal rods
-Davis Anemometer ~150 USD here in Europe (cheaper in the US) (https://github.com/boanjo/myhome/blob/master/anemometer/) Stevenson Screen ~15 USD of PETG plastic, rods and electronics Weather Station box ~10 USD PETG and electronics (https://github.com/boanjo/myhome/blob/master/weather_station_dc/) Indoor Temperature ~15 USD PLA and electronics (Si7021 temp + hum is ~7USD) (https://github.com/boanjo/myhome/tree/master/temp_indoor_dc)
+- Davis Anemometer ~150 USD here in Europe (cheaper in the US) (https://github.com/boanjo/myhome/blob/master/anemometer/)
+- Stevenson Screen ~15 USD of PETG plastic, rods and electronics
+- Weather Station box ~10 USD PETG and electronics (https://github.com/boanjo/myhome/blob/master/weather_station_dc/)
+- Indoor Temperature ~15 USD PLA and electronics (Si7021 temp + hum is ~7USD) (https://github.com/boanjo/myhome/tree/master/temp_indoor_dc)
-MQTT GW ~10 USD PLA and electronics (https://github.com/boanjo/myhome/blob/master/gateway_mqtt/)
+- MQTT GW ~10 USD PLA and electronics (https://github.com/boanjo/myhome/blob/master/gateway_mqtt/)

 A total of around 320 USD and you will have a really reliable and nice weatherstation setup.
 I like being able to build things from "scratch" but I have chosen to use the Davis and RainWise for wind and rain as they are proven reliable and is well worth the investment.
-I've have tried numerous other solutions over the years and this is the best combo i have experienced.
+I've have tried numerous other solutions over the years and this is the best quality vs cost (including continous troubleshooting of other poor HW) combo i have experienced.

 ![3](https://github.com/boanjo/boanjo.github.io/blob/master/ws_mysensor.jpg?raw=true "Pic 3")